-Warning / Discussion - Time taken as soon as possible to discuss the circumstances with the child(ren) regarding the situation Discuss with the child what he/she thought about their actions and how they would act the next time if a similar incident occurred.

-Time-out/Loss of Recess - Quiet time for the child to think about his/her actions in a quiet place in the classroom or, if outside, standing near the teacher.

-Plan of action with teacher or team of teachers/parent(s)/guardian(s)/child (ex: an agreement).
+- Warning/Discussion/Documentation Time taken as soon as possible to discuss the circumstances with the child regarding the situation.
+Discuss with the child what he/she thinks about their actions and how they would act the next time if a similar incident would arise. - Plan of Action Quiet time for the child to think about his/her actions and work in partnership with faculty/staff to complete the SMSA Elementary Office Referral Form in a quiet place in the classroom or, if outside, standing near the teacher.
+SMSA Elementary Office Referral Form - Plan of action with teacher or team of teachers/parent(s)/guardian(s)/child (ex: an agreement).
+Example: Time-out/Loss of recess

-These actions will result in an immediate referral and notification to parent(s) / guardian(s) and/or immediate removal from school (expulsion may be pending):
+Major Infractions: These actions will result in an immediate referral and notification to parent(s) / guardian(s) and/or immediate removal from school (expulsion may be pending):